thehapyone/Sage/README.md

-## CodeSage - AI Agent for your Workplace
+# CodeSage - AI Agent for your Workplace

-Work in progress :)
+CodeSage also sometimes refered to as Sage is capable of three main modes:
+    - Sage Chat
+    - Sage Reviewer
+    - Sage Jira

+## Sage Chat